The "Nuclear Option" Backfire: Why Blocking Common Crawl Destroys Your Visibility

 Or they block the biggest name they know: CCBot.

 This is a strategic error.
+To understand why, understand the data supply chain.

-The Solution: The "surgical" Block
+The Solution: The Surgical Block

-You want to be in the Foundation (so models know you exist), but you may want to opt-out of Proprietary Training (if you sell content) or Live Retrieval (if you want users to click through).
+The optimal strategy for most commercial brands is surgical permissiveness.
+You want to be in the foundation (so models know you exist) but you may want to opt out of proprietary training (if you sell content) or live retrieval (if you want users to click through).
+For AEO, we generally recommend allowing retrieval bots while strictly managing training bots if you're protecting IP.

 The 3-Tier Bot Taxonomy

-To execute this, you must categorize bots in your robots.txt:
+Categorize bots in your robots.txt:

-1. Foundation Bots (High Risk to Block): CCBot.
+CCBot.
 Blocking this destroys your long-term Entity Home authority across all models.

 Technical Implementation: The Granular File